LAMP: Data-Efficient Linear Affine Weight-Space Models for Parameter-Controlled 3D Shape Generation and Extrapolation: Introduction

-More specifically, our contributions can be summarized as follows: \begin{itemize}[leftmargin=2em,itemsep=-2pt,topsep=-2pt] \item \textbf{LAMP Method.} We propose LAMP, a data-efficient framework for parameter-controlled 3D mesh generation that aligns exemplar-specific SDF decoders to create a shared weight space and synthesizes new shapes through affine mixing from it. \item \textbf{Safety Metric.} We introduce a linearity-mismatch metric that certifies whether interpolated or extrapolated weight-space combinations by LAMP remain geometrically valid. \item \textbf{Engineering Applications.} We demonstrate LAMP on two benchmarks of aerodynamic 3D design (DrivAerNet cars and BlendedNet aircraft), showing controlled interpolation, large-range extrapolation (up to 100\% beyond dataset bounds), and performance-driven optimization. \end{itemize}
+More specifically, our contributions are: \begin{itemize}[leftmargin=2em,itemsep=-2pt,topsep=-2pt] \item \textbf{LAMP Method.} We propose a data-efficient framework for parameter-controlled 3D mesh generation that aligns exemplar-specific SDF decoders and synthesizes new shapes through affine weight-space mixing. \item \textbf{Safety Metric.} We introduce a linearity-mismatch metric that identifies whether interpolated or extrapolated weight combinations remain geometrically valid. \item \textbf{Engineering Applications.} We demonstrate LAMP on DrivAerNet++ cars, BlendedNet aircraft, and industry-level vehicle families, showing controlled interpolation, large-range extrapolation, and performance-driven optimization. \end{itemize}